davidfloyd91/davidfloyd91.github.io/_posts/2019-01-23-alice-and-bob-and-ruby.markdown

 Math.

-In 1976, Whitfield Diffie and Martin Hellman <a href="https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange" target="\_blank">developed</a> what is known as public-key or asymmetric cryptography.
+In 1976, Whitfield Diffie and Martin Hellman <a href="https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange" target="\_blank" rel="noopener noreferrer">developed</a> what is known as public-key or asymmetric cryptography.
 Every other preexisting system -- now called symmetric cryptography -- involved just one key, which Alice and Bob must both know and both conceal.
 Using symmetric cryptography, their communication protocol goes something like this:

 Alice writes a message and encrypts it with the single key, yielding what's called a "ciphertext."
 Bob decrypts the ciphertext with the same key, yielding the original message (called the "plaintext").